jabarragann/ComplianceProject/docs/wiki/calibration_procedure.md

 ## Robot-tracker registration

-Robot-tracker registration was achieved by moving the robot to multiple locations and tracking the wrist pitch axis origin $\left(p_{O5}\right)$ in both robot and tracker coordinates. ${}^{R}T_{T}$ was calculated by aligning the two resulting point clouds of this procedure with an algorithm based in SVD. $P_{O5}^{\{0\}}$ was calculated using the robot's  forward kinematic formulation shown in the equation [XX].
+Robot-tracker registration was achieved by calculating the wrist pitch axis origin $\left(p_{O5}\right)$ using the robot's kinematic equations and the optically tracked objects.
+These measurements were performed at multiple random joint configuration while the robot was completely still to avoid synchronization issues.
+After collecting N different configurations, the spatial transformation ${}^{0}T_{T}$ was found then by  minimizing the distance between all corresponding pair of points using SVD solution. $P_{O5}^{\{0\}}$ was calculated using the robot's forward kinematic formulation shown in the equation [XX].
 [NOT SURE ABOUT THE FOLLOWING - This formula will require the first three measured joint values from the robot, however, previous work [HWANG] have shown that these joints have negligeble error compared to the wrist joints.
 In this regard, it will be admisible to use this joint values to find the registration between the robot and tracker.]

 $$
 \mathbf{p_{O5}^{\{0\}}} = \left[\begin{array}{l}